j-webtek/LLM-Learning/README.md

 ### 🌌 General AI Insights

+#### AI Model Philosophies and Debates
 - [Why Open Source AI Will Win](https://varunshenoy.substack.com/p/why-open-source-ai-will-win) - The debate between open-source and closed-source AI models.

+#### LLM Architectures and Applications
 - [RAG is more than just embedding search](https://jxnl.github.io/instructor/blog/2023/09/17/rag-is-more-than-just-embedding-search/) - Potential of Retrieval Augmented Generation (RAG) in LLMs.
 - [Emerging Architectures for LLM Applications](https://a16z.com/emerging-architectures-for-llm-applications/) - The article presents an architecture for applications using large language models (LLMs).
+- [Essential Guide to Foundation Models and Large Language Models](https://thebabar.medium.com/essential-guide-to-foundation-models-and-large-language-models-27dab58f7404) - Foundation models explained.

+#### Best Practices and Guidelines
 - [Practical insights and best practices for Fine Tuned LLM based use cases for Governed Enterprises](https://3ai.in/practical-insights-and-best-practices-for-fine-tuned-llm-based-use-cases-for-governed-enterprises/) - Aditya Khandekar's article on 3AI discusses best practices for deploying Large Language Models (LLMs) in enterprise settings.
-- [Essential Guide to Foundation Models and Large Language Models](https://thebabar.medium.com/essential-guide-to-foundation-models-and-large-language-models-27dab58f7404) - Foundation models explained.
 - [Why You (Probably) Don’t Need to Fine-tune an LLM](https://www.tidepool.so/2023/08/17/why-you-probably-dont-need-to-fine-tune-an-llm/) - This article guides those building applications with Large Language Models (LLMs), emphasizing that while many consider fine-tuning LLMs to enhance performance, there are often simpler and more effective alternatives.

+#### AI in Multimedia and Collaboration
 - [Getty made an AI generator that only trained on its licensed images](https://www.theverge.com/2023/9/25/23884679/getty-ai-generative-image-platform-launch) - Getty Images collaborated with Nvidia to introduce a tool allowing users to produce images from its extensive library, ensuring full copyright indemnification.
 - [ChatGPT can now see, hear, and speak](https://openai.com/blog/chatgpt-can-now-see-hear-and-speak) - ChatGPT introduces new voice and image capabilities, emphasizing user safety, privacy, and understanding model limitations.
 - [Expanding access to safer AI with Amazon](https://www.anthropic.com/index/anthropic-amazon) - Amazon's collaboration with Anthropic aims to create industry-leading foundation models and make advanced models like Claude 2 accessible through Amazon Bedrock.

 ### 🛠️ Tools & Databases

+#### LLM Databases and Search Engines
 - [Guide to Chroma DB | A Vector Store for Generative AI LLMs](https://www.analyticsvidhya.com/blog/2023/07/guide-to-chroma-db-a-vector-store-for-your-generative-ai-llms/) - An introduction to Chroma DB, a vector database for LLMs.
 - [Build AI search into your applications](https://www.elastic.co/elasticsearch/elasticsearch-relevance-engine) - Introduction to the Elasticsearch Relevance Engine™ for AI-based search.

+#### LLM Integration and APIs
 - [Llama API](https://python.langchain.com/docs/integrations/chat/llama_api) - This notebook shows how to use LangChain with LlamaAPI.

+#### LLM Toolkits and Platforms
 - [Embedchain](https://docs.embedchain.ai/quickstart) - Start building LLM-powered bots in under 30 seconds.
 - [Two-Tower Embedding Model](https://www.hopsworks.ai/dictionary/two-tower-embedding-model) - A training approach aligning embeddings from two modalities, like images and text, useful for personalized recommendation systems.